Top of the page

 The biggest danger from a human bite is that it might get infected.
 Usually the wound will not be stitched.
 Taking good care of your child's wound at home will help it heal and reduce the chance of infection.
-The doctor may give your child antibiotics to prevent infection and a tetanus shot if your child has not had one in the last 5 years.
+The doctor may give your child antibiotics to prevent infection and a tetanus shot.

 Your child's wound may heal in less than a week, or it may take longer, depending on how bad it is.
 The larger it is, the longer it will take to heal.